Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Making timely payments and staying under your credit limit are two of the greatest strategies to develop business credit after being approved for a credit card.
 After a few months, this will show credit reference bureaus that you are a responsible borrower, which will help your business's credit score.

 If you've been turned down for a business credit card, there are alternative ways to get funding for your company.
-If you have poor credit or no credit history at all, you may have more luck securing a loan if you apply for a secured type of financing (such as invoice financing).
+If you have poor credit or no credit history at all, you may have more luck securing a loan, for example.

 Should I be using my personal credit card?

-If you’re a sole trader, you may find it more convenient to use your personal credit card for business spending if you are a lone proprietor or the sole owner of a small limited company.
+If you’re a sole trader, you may find it more convenient to use your personal credit card for business spending.

 It is especially crucial for a limited liability company to apply for a business credit card since doing so will assist the firm establish a credit history.
 You might also expect to get a larger credit line and extra cards for use by staff.